Get us in your inbox

 • price 3 of 4

-Sophisticated and chic, this hotel is a seductive mix of mid-century modern and casual urban cool.
-But most of all, it's the spectacular vista including San Francisco Bay that magnetizes guests to Hotel Vitale - and who can blame them?
-This boutique is based on The Embarcadero after all, where you'll also catch a glimpse of the iconic clock tower, Alcatraz Island and the 1898 Ferry Building on the sweeping shoreline.
+Sophisticated and chic, this hotel is a seductive mix of mid-century modern and casual urban cool – the $25 million renovation from Hotel Vitale into the 1 Hotel might have something to do with it.
+But most of all, it's the spectacular vista including San Francisco Bay that magnetizes guests to the hotel – and who can blame them?
+You'll also catch a glimpse of the iconic clock tower, Alcatraz Island and the 1898 Ferry Building on the sweeping shoreline.

 Advertising